hutte-recipes/cicd-unlocked-package-semantic-release/README.md

 ## Prerequisites

 - a GitHub repository with a valid sfdx project
-- a target org authenticated with sfdx locally
+- a target org authenticated with Salesforce CLI locally
-- a Dev Hub org authenticated with sfdx locally
+- a Dev Hub org authenticated with Salesforce CLI locally

 ## Steps